Soloura/Study/Artificial Intelligence/Natural Language Processing/readme.md

 dL^T / dW = sum(dL^T/dW)|_t

-### GNU/LSTM
+### GRU/LSTM

 Gated Recurrent Unit(GRU) and Long Short-Term Memory units (LSTM) deal with the vanishing gradient problem encounterd by tranditional RNNs, with LSTM being a generalization of GRU.

+### GRU - Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation | [EMNLP 2014](https://aclanthology.org/D14-1179/)

+Gated recurrent units (GRUs) are a gating mechanism in recurrent neural networks, introduced in 2014 by Cho et al. The GRU is like a long short-term memory (LSTM) with a forget gate, but has fewer parameters than LSTM, as it lacks an output gate.
+GRU's performance on certain tasks of polyphonic music modeling, speech signal modeling and natural language processing was found to be similar to that of LSTM.
+GRUs shown that gating is indeed helpful in general and Bengio's team concluding that no concrete conclusion on which of the two gating units was better.

+Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling | [NIPS 2014] | [arXiv 2014]

+Are GRU cells more specific and LSTM cells more sensitive in motive classification of text?", Frontiers in Artificial Intelligence | [Frontiers in AI 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7861254/)

+---

 ## Word Embedding | [Blog (KR)](https://ratsgo.github.io/from%20frequency%20to%20semantics/2017/03/11/embedding/)
 단어를 벡터로 바꾸는 방법론이다.